TheDragonary/RetroAchievements-Checker/README.md

 # RetroAchievements Checker
-Scan your ROM library and identify which games support RetroAchievements.

 A tool that scans your ROM library and matches each file with its corresponding RetroAchievements entry using the RetroAchievements API.